The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 target_direction

-: A relation between two concepts where concept A is the place where the action or event expressed by concept B leads to.
+the action or event expressed by a given concept leads to.

 <SynsetRelation relType="hypernym" target="example-en-10162692-n"/>